clarpaul/RepData_PeerAssessment1/Clarpaul_Reproducible_Research_PA1.md

 ------------------------------------------------------------------------

-#### 8. Panel plot comparing average number of steps per interval across weekdays and weekends
+#### 8. Compare average time series of weekday and weekend steps per interval

 Creation of this panel plot is done via a process very similar to that in (4) above.
-However, we need to take two extra steps to compute separate averages by weekday and weekend day.
+However, we take two extra steps to compute separate averages by weekday and weekend day.

-1. Convert the character `date` field of our data set to `POSIXct` format, so that we can call `weekdays()` on it
+1. Convert the character `date` field of our data set to `POSIXct` or `Date` format, so that we can call `weekdays()` on it
 2. Categorize the days of the week using `ifelse()`

 We are then in a position to compute the required averages.